-Obviously, insurance costs will vary wildly depending on the cost of your boat, your driving record and demographics, etc. However, if you want a ballpark of the costs, I have that information for you.
+Obviously, boat insurance costs will vary wildly depending on the cost of your boat, your driving record and demographics, etc. However, if you want a ballpark of the costs, I have that information for you.

 (Quotes were for my 22' pontoon which cost $32,000 new and is one year old)

 Basic Insurance vs Comprehensive Insurance

-- Basic Insurance - Liability only (doesn't cover my boat, only damage I do to others), pays $50,000 per person and $25,000 for property damage.
-My quoted cost was $100 per year ($8.17 per month)
+- Basic Insurance: Liability only (doesn't cover my boat, only damage I do to others) pays $50,000 per person and $25,000 for property damage.
+My quoted cost was $100 per year ($8.17 per month).

-- Comprehensive Insurance - $100k per person and $50k property damage.
-Includes medical payments regardless of fault up to $5,000 and uninsured boater. $500 deductible.
-My quoted cost was $334 ($29.13 per month)
+- Comprehensive Insurance: $100k per person and $50k property damage.
+Includes medical payments regardless of fault up to $5,000 and uninsured boater with a $500 deductible.
+My quoted cost was $334 ($29.13 per month).

-What Insurance is Recommended for Pontoon Boats?Personally, I think $23 - $35 per month is a pretty small price to pay to get good coverage for most pontoon boats under $40,000.
-If your boat is worth more than that, then you can expect to pay a bit more.
-The fact is that a lot of things can go wrong when boating, and you don't want one bad day on the water to cause you to lose your house and cause a lifetime of financial strain.
+The fact is that a lot of things can go wrong when boating.
+Whether it's a broken prop, a cracked anchor or a damaged hull, you don't want one bad day on the water to cause you to lose your house and cause a lifetime of financial strain.
 If your boat costs so much that you couldn't replace it, then you may want to choose comprehensive insurance.

 3 Reasons Why Every Boater Needs Insurance

 - Many states mandate that boaters have personal watercraft insurance.
 My state, Idaho, doesn't.
 It probably should.
 Some states require only a minimal amount of liability insurance which can often be had for as little as $8 per month.
-That's not ideal for more expensive boats, but may work fine for less expensive boats.
+That's not ideal for more expensive boats but may work fine for less expensive boats.

 - Injuries happen on the water, and some are fatal.
 What would happen to your financial future if someone got seriously injured while on your boat, or God forbid, died?
 Don't make it a double tragedy by not having good insurance.
 Be responsible.
-My brother broke 5 ribs while riding a tube that was being driven too fast.
+My brother broke five ribs while riding a tube that was being driven too fast.
 Would you want to pay that medical bill for a disgruntled passenger on your boat?